BurningStars.net: How did the band start?

 Chris H: That's not true!

 Chris J: It's just the strange ones stand out.
 The strange fans are always more vocal.
-Strange fans will always attack you but it's cool.
+Strange fans will always attack you

 Phil: We're not the most normal people.